hryer/efishery-test/webapp/client/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Custom Create React App](https://github.com/facebook/create-react-app) edited by Hryer.

 ## Available Scripts